 The dual enrollment program is defined as the enrollment of an eligible secondary student or home education student in a postsecondary course creditable toward high school completion and a career and technical certificate or an associate or baccalaureate degree.
-Enrollment in courses is stipulated in the articulation agreement with the corresponding post-secondary institution.
 An eligible secondary student is a student who is enrolled in a Florida public secondary school or in a Florida private secondary school, which is in compliance with state statute.
 Students enrolled in postsecondary instruction that is not creditable toward the high school diploma shall not be classified as dual enrollments.
 Students who are eligible for dual enrollment shall be permitted to enroll in dual enrollment courses conducted during school hours, after school hours, and during the summer term.
-Vocational-preparatory instruction, collegepreparatory instruction, and other forms of pre-collegiate instruction, as well as physical education courses that focus on the physical execution of a skill rather than the intellectual attributes of the activity, are ineligible for the inclusion in the dual enrollment program.
+Vocational-preparatory instruction, college-preparatory instruction, and other forms of pre-collegiate instruction, as well as physical education courses that focus on the physical execution of a skill rather than the intellectual attributes of the activity, are ineligible for the inclusion in the dual enrollment program.
 Recreation and leisure studies courses shall be evaluated individually in the same manner as physical education courses for potential inclusion in the program.